-- Improve the quality of teaching and raise pupils' achievement further by making sure that: - teaching consistently matches the needs of pupils and is pitched so that the more able are challenged appropriately and those who need extra support learn at the right pace - the teaching of phonics is consistent so that a higher number of pupils reach the standards expected of them in key stage 1 - the teaching of spelling is strengthened to improve the quality of pupils' writing in key stage 2. - Improve the leadership and management of the school so that: - middle leaders are clear about their responsibilities to monitor and evaluate areas of their work - leaders at all levels set out plans which are sharply focused on what the school needs to do to improve progress for all groups of pupils and against which school leaders and governors can judge the impact of their priorities to improve teaching and learning.
+- Improve the quality of teaching and raise pupils' achievement further by making sure that: - teaching consistently matches the needs of pupils and is pitched so that the most able are challenged appropriately and those who need extra support learn at the right pace - the teaching of phonics is consistent so that a higher proportion of pupils reach the standards expected of them in key stage 1 - the teaching of spelling is strengthened to improve the quality of pupils' writing in key stage 2. - Improve the leadership and management of the school so that: - middle leaders are clear about their responsibilities to monitor and evaluate areas of their work - leaders set out clear plans for improvement which enable governors to check the impact of leaders' work.